mietek/halcyon-website/pages/index.md

 Halcyon
 =======

-Halcyon is a system for deploying Haskell applications, used by [Haskell on Heroku](https://haskellonheroku.com/).
+Halcyon is a system for deploying Haskell web and non-web applications.

 **Pre-release version.
 For updates, please sign up to the [Halcyon announcements list](http://eepurl.com/8KXr9), or follow <a href="https://twitter.com/mietek">@mietek</a>.**